Comoros: Economy

 The level of poverty in the Comoros is high, but "judging by the international poverty threshold of $1.9 per person per day, only two out of every ten Comorians could be classified as poor, a rate that places the Comoros ahead of other low-income countries and 30 percentage points ahead of other countries in Sub-Saharan Africa."
 Poverty declined by about 10% between 2014 and 2018, and living conditions generally improved.
-Economic inequality remains widespread, with a major gap between rural and urban areas.
+Economic inequality was historically higher in the country relative to other lower-middle income African countries, though it has declined significantly in recent years.
+There is a major gap between urban and rural areas, with nearly 80% of the poor living in the latter.
 Remittances through the sizable Comorian diaspora form a substantial part of the country's GDP and have contributed to decreases in poverty and increases in living standards.
+According to the French Development Agency, remittances account for around 20% of the Comoros' GDP in 2023, with the country being among the top recipients of remittances globally relative to its GDP.

 According to ILO's ILOSTAT statistical database, between 1991 and 2019 the unemployment rate as a percent of the total labor force ranged from 4.38% to 4.3%.
 An October 2005 paper by the Comoros Ministry of Planning and Regional Development, however, reported that "registered unemployment rate is 14.3 percent, distributed very unevenly among and within the islands, but with marked incidence in urban areas."

 In 2019, more than 56% of the labor force was employed in agriculture, with 29% employed in industry and 14% employed in services.
 The islands' agricultural sector is based on the export of spices, including vanilla, cinnamon, and cloves, and thus susceptible to price fluctuations in the volatile world commodity market for these goods.
 The Comoros is the world's largest producer of ylang-ylang, a plant whose extracted essential oil is used in the perfume industry; some 80% of the world's supply comes from the Comoros.